What is e2020 and what is it for?

 Students in e2020 have a very high pass rate.
 For example, at DCHS in 2015, 100% of e2020 students passed the course, and over 90% of these made As or Bs (in spite of the high failure rate on exams).
 Thus, it is a very efficient way for students to get graduation credits, even if they are not learning.

-What is the school system doing to improve its online credit recovery program?
+What has the Douglas County school system done to improve its online credit recovery program?

 After investigating the program in the Spring of 2016, sweeping changes were announced to deal with some of the most egregious problems (students finishing courses in a matter of days or weeks; students being enable to cheat on the Internet and guess more successfully on multiple choice tests; etc.).
 Yet the changes need to meet NCAA requirements have not yet been made.